 Location

-By car from Inverness approximately 1 hour 45 minutes (67 miles).
+Travel time by car from Inverness is approximately 1 hour 45 minutes (67 miles).

 Public transport, train to Achnasheen, followed by pre-booked taxi Torridon Private Hire (24 - 48 hours notice required)